 Being Pick Everard

-What is your position at Pick Everard and what does it entail?
+What is your role at Pick Everard?

 I am a Building Surveyor with a focus on the Heritage and Cultural Sector.
 My work is largely project based and I split my week delivering major schemes on world renowned heritage sites.

 Knowing a few members of the London Pick Everard team from my previous employment at the National Trust, I was able to get a good insight into the work I might be involved with before applying.
 I was attracted to the large projects Pick Everard works on in the Heritage Sector in London, and particularly at the time, The Houses of Parliament.
 I was also looking forward to working as part of a multi-disciplinary team alongside engineers, quantity surveyors and project managers to name but a few.

 What inspired you to pursue a career in Building Surveying?

 Having completed my first degree in History and Archaeology at Edinburgh, I was unsure what career path I wanted to follow but knew I wanted a role that would give me a great deal of variety and would mean a mix of office/site work.
 I spoke to a few surveyors I was able to get in touch with, completed some shadowing days and signed up for the Building Surveying MSc with UCEM shortly after.